Aldo Cruz

-Aldo Jafid Cruz Sánchez (born 24 September 1997) is a Mexican professional footballer who plays as a left-back for Liga MX club Atlético San Luis, on loan from Tijuana.
+Aldo Jafid Cruz Sánchez (born 24 September 1997) is a Mexican professional footballer who plays as a left-back for Liga MX club Atlético San Luis.

 Club career

 On 11 June 2019 it was confirmed, that Cruz would join Tijuana for the upcoming season.

 International career

 Cruz was called up by Jaime Lozano to participate with the under-22 team at the 2019 Pan American Games, with Mexico winning the third-place match.